-A Study Comparing Blood Flow and Clinical and Safety Effects of the Addition of Natrecor® (Nesiritide), Placebo or Intravenous Nitroglycerin to Standard Care for the Treatment of Worsening Congestive Heart Failure.
+A Study Comparing Blood Flow and Clinical and Safety Effects of the Addition of Natrecor (Nesiritide), Placebo or Intravenous Nitroglycerin to Standard Care for the Treatment of Worsening Congestive Heart Failure.

-Information source: Scios R&D, Inc.
+Information source: Scios, Inc.

-Information obtained from ClinicalTrials.gov on June 20, 2008 Link to the current ClinicalTrials.gov record.
+ClinicalTrials.gov processed this data on August 23, 2015 Link to the current ClinicalTrials.gov record.

 Condition(s) targeted: Symptomatic Decompensated Congestive Heart Failure; Congestive Heart Failure in Acute Coronary Syndrome